POLICY NOTE

 DP 2020-17: Agricultural Employment and the Rural Household: A Characterization

-for Selected Provinces in the Philippines
+Selected Provinces

 by Roehlano M. Briones